skerkour/bloom/README.md

 **We too, so we built Bloom.**

-Bloom is an open source productivity suite: Inbox, Files, Contacts & much more.
+Bloom is an open source and privacy-focused productivity suite: Inbox, Files, Contacts & much more.